kjdev/nginx-auth-jwt/README.md

 ```

 Sets the maximum allowable leeway to compensate clock skew
-when verifying the exp JWT claims.
+when verifying the exp and nbf JWT claims.

 ```
 Syntax: auth_jwt_phase preaccess | access;